By Marianna Tugareva

 Spanish art-lover Adolfo Dominguez is known as a sartorial prodigy who redefined luxury fashion in Spain, despite never having studied design.
 His love for natural materials stems from his youth, when he became involved with the green movement while studying cinematography in Paris and London.
 This highly acclaimed fashion designer’s collections are delightfully fur-free, charming with their elegance and sleek cuts.
 Now if only he would shun leather, too…!

-Rising fashion star Hannah Weiland tirelessly explores the playful side of ethical design.
+Rising fashion star Hannah Weiland is one of the best faux fur designers we know.
+She tirelessly explores the playful side of ethical design.
 British and witty, she exposes the true nature of fake fur–rather than pretending it’s real, she infuses her designs with completely artificial colours, non-existent in animal world.
 Gently funky and somewhat goofy with these daring pieces, some of which tend to dwell on the border of Pop Art.

 This is the perfect brand for animal lovers.
 The LA based brand encourages you to channel your ‘spirit animal’, or the animal you seem to be most like, and wear their ‘fur’ to represent that.
 But in addition to saving actual animals by using stuffed-toy styled fake fur instead of real in their collections, Spirit Hoods also donates 10% of all profits towards animal conservation charities.
 No wonder PETA highly endorses the brand!